UNITED STATES

 Stock-Based Compensation

 The Company's stock-based compensation programs include stock options and an employee stock purchase program.
-The Company accounts for stock-based compensation using the fair value method.

-The Company periodically issues stock options to officers, directors, employees and consultants for services rendered.
+The Company periodically issues stock options to officers, directors, employees, and consultants for services rendered.
 Such issuances vest and expire according to terms established at the issuance date.
 Stock-based payments to officers, directors and employees, including grants of employee stock options, are recognized in the financial statements based on their grant date fair values, which are estimated using the Black-Scholes option-pricing model.
 Stock-based compensation expense is charged to operations on a straight-line basis over the vesting period.
 The Company has granted stock options with both time-based as well as performance-based vesting conditions.
 For stock awards with performance-based vesting conditions, the Company does not recognize compensation expense until it is probable that the performance-based vesting condition will be achieved.
 The analysis to determine such probability involves estimates and judgements from management and the estimate of expense may be revised periodically.

 The Company has also issued certain stock options with market-based vesting conditions.
 These vesting conditions relate to the achievement of certain market capitalization targets of the Company.
 The grant date fair value for these stock options was determined using a Monte Carlo simulation.
 The expense is recognized over the requisite service period for each tranche of the awards.
 The requisite service period is the service period derived from the Monte Carlo simulation model.
 If the market capitalization targets are met sooner than the derived service period, the Company will accelerate the recognition of stock-based compensation expense to reflect the cumulative expense associated with the vested shares.
 The Monte Carlo simulation requires the Company to make assumptions and judgements about the variables used in the calculation including the expected term, volatility of the Company's common stock, an assumed risk-free interest rate, and cost of equity.
 The assumptions used in the option-pricing model represent management’s best estimates.
 If factors change and different assumptions are used, the Company's stock-based compensation expense could be materially different in the future.